Nanousis/RiscY/README.md

 - **RV32I Core with Extensions:**
   Fully implements the RV32I instruction set with the Zicsr privileged extension and plans to add multiplication, division, and floating-point support.
 - **Integrated Peripherals:**
-  Support for HDMI and 40-pin LVDS displays, a USB keyboard interface (via an embedded 8-bit microcontroller), SPI Flash storage, and a programmable bootloader.
+  Support 40-pin LVDS displays, SDRAM controller,SPI Flash storage, and a programmable bootloader.
 - **On-Board Software Tools:**
-  Includes a GCC-based toolchain, a Python-based Program Merger, and an RV32I emulator for pre-deployment testing.
+  Includes a GCC-based toolchain, a Python-based Program Merger for ROM filesystem, and an RV32I emulator acting as a golden model for verification.
 - **Custom Bootloader & File System:**
   A lightweight bootloader that reads an integrated flash binary file system, allowing users to select and load applications directly into the FPGA’s RAM.
 - **Testbench and Debugging:**
   Built-in testbench support for verifying assembly and C-code execution, along with a simulation environment that mimics the VGA text mode output and real-time register monitoring.
 - **Extensible Design:**
   Designed with future enhancements in mind – including DRAM controllers, performance monitors, virtual memory, and even multicore expansion.
 ---

 ## Prerequisites & Setup